Gainesville Cycling Festival

 Both rides are known for having the best on-the-road feed of any century that we know of.

-Net proceeds from the weekend allow us to make a generous contribution to the Boys and Girls Club of Alachua County, and to augment our club dues.
+Net proceeds from the weekend allow us to make a generous contribution to the Boys and Girls Club, and to augment our club dues.